It is as if I have draped myself in a penis!

 Mythology & Religion

-- The Snake in the Chinese zodiac is associated with sexuality, to the point where calling a woman 'a snake' in Japan is a compliment.
+- The Snake in the Chinese zodiac is associated with sexuality, to the point where calling a woman 'a snake' in China is a compliment.

-- Early versions of the tale of Melusine had her as a Naga Later versions simply switched her over to a mermaid.
+- Early versions of the tale of Melusine revealed her to be a Naga.
+Later versions changed this to a mermaid.

 - Bally's Mata Hari pinball prominently features the sexy spy on the backglass and art, with several snakes lurking around the edges.

 - Viper takes this Up to Eleven, with a menacing robotic serpent and a naked chrome Fembot on the backglass.